-This Quarterly Report on Form 10-Q is that of Southern California Gas Company (SoCalGas), a subsidiary of Pacific Enterprises (PE), which is a subsidiary of Sempra Energy.
-The financial statements herein are the consolidated financial statements of SoCalGas and its subsidiaries.
+This Quarterly Report on Form 10-Q is that of Pacific Enterprises (PE), the parent company of Southern California Gas Company (SoCalGas) and a subsidiary of Sempra Energy.
+The financial statements herein are the consolidated financial statements of PE and its subsidiaries.